jfsorrell/markdownvsc/README.md

 ### Sample Code Snippets

-Documentation for developers or end users often need code snippets for examples or instruction.
+Documentation for developers or end users often need code snippets for examples and instruction.
 Markdown and VSC have special formatting for code.
 Using ``` at the beginning and end of text creates a code snippet.
 See the example below.

 ```
 from django.conf.urls import url